Detection rules schema¶

 - Calls

-rule.explain_prompt()for the format-agnostic instruction - Wraps the untrusted
+rule.explain_prompt()for the format-agnostic instruction. - Wraps

-rule_bodyin<rule_source untrusted="true">...</rule_source> - Truncates body to 8192 characters (injection + cost guard)
+rule_bodyin<rule_source untrusted="true">...</rule_source>. - Truncates body to 8192 characters (injection + cost guard).

-llm_client.generate()withjson_mode=True - Parses the JSON response into a
+llm_client.generate()withjson_mode=True,max_tokens=800,temperature=0.1. - Parses the response into a

-Rate Limiting¶
+Rate limiting¶

-Global in-process rate limiter (not per-rule):
+Global in-process token-bucket rate limiter:

-from zettelforge.detection.explainer import rate_limit_ok
+from zettelforge.detection.explainer import rate_limit_ok, explain

 if rate_limit_ok():